michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-04-26-qualified-mortgage-interest.md

 ### Introduction

-The mortgage interest deduction allows taxpayers to deduct mortgage interest paid on qualified residence loans.
-Under the Tax Cuts and Jobs Act (TCJA), the maximum loan amount eligible for deduction is $750,000 for loans incurred after December 15, 2017.
+The mortgage interest deduction allows taxpayers to deduct interest paid on qualified residence loans.
+Under the Tax Cuts and Jobs Act (TCJA), the maximum loan amount eligible for deduction is $750,000 for mortgages incurred after December 15, 2017.

-This post aims to provide a mathematically correct method to compute the qualified mortgage interest directly, and re-define the average mortgage balance.
+This post provides a mathematically accurate method for computing qualified mortgage interest directly, as well as a refined approach to defining the average mortgage balance.
-However, before we do that, let us survey the available methods provided by the IRS.
+Before introducing the new method, however, we will first review the methods currently provided by the IRS.

 ### IRS provided methods

 Under Treasury Regulation [§1.163-10T(h)][reg163]{:target="_blank"}, several acceptable methods are available for determining the average balance of debt secured by a qualified residence:

-- Daily basis methid ([Reg. §1.163-10T(h)(3)][reg163]{:target="_blank"}): This method calculates the average mortgage balance by weighting the actual principal outstanding each day over the course of the year.
+- Daily basis method ([Reg. §1.163-10T(h)(3)][reg163]{:target="_blank"}): This method calculates the average mortgage balance by weighting the actual principal outstanding each day over the course of the year.

   This method can favor taxpayers by averaging down the balance when you do not have a loan during some months but while owning the home as a residence.
-For example, John Smith starts 2024 with a $1.5 million mortgage and pays it off on June 30. under this method, his average balance is about $750,000, allowing full deduction of the interest paid.
+For example, John Smith starts 2024 with a $1.5 million mortgage and pays it off on June 30.
+  Under this method, his average balance is about $750,000, allowing full deduction of the interest paid.

 - Interest Rate Method ([Reg. §1.163-10T(h)(4)][reg163]{:target="_blank"}): This method calculates the average balance based on the ratio between the interest paid and the stated interest rate of the debt.